eRRe-i/edge-template-standalone-boilerplate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project was made to support the Frontend development of the UFRRJ's Alumni system.
 Details about this project can be seen here.

+It used the HTTP module to create the server and setup the modules.
+It also uses TailwindCSS and Alpine

 <p align="right">[<a href="#readme-top">back to top</a>]</p>